ManuelPeinado/FadingActionBar/README.md

 * [Pearl Jam Lyrics][13].
 Unofficial app for Pearl Jam fans that want to have all the lyrics of their favorite band in the palm of their hands.
 * [Weatherize][14].
 A weather app that is designed to look great and tell you the weather like a human does, not a machine.
+* [Weatherize][15].
+Do you think the official Last.fm app feels a little bit outdated?
+Check out this one!
+It has a scrobbler, and a non-ugly holo interface.

 *Does your app use FadingActionBar?
 If you want to be featured on this list drop me a line.*